 How to Challenge a SPED School Transfer Recommendation in Singapore

-If your child's mainstream school has recommended a transfer to a SPED school and you want to challenge that recommendation, here is the critical distinction: the school cannot force the transfer — placement requires parental consent — but the school has significant discretionary authority over the support it provides while your child remains enrolled.
+If your child's mainstream school has recommended a transfer to a SPED school and you want to challenge that recommendation, here is the critical distinction: the recommendation itself is not a legal power to remove your child; placement follows MOE assessment and administrative procedures.
+The school still has significant discretionary authority over the support it provides while your child remains enrolled.
 Understanding the boundary between the Compulsory Education Act (statutory) and MOE placement guidelines (administrative policy) is the single most important thing you can do before your next meeting.

 What the Law Actually Says

 The Compulsory Education Act mandates that every Singapore Citizen child between ages six and fifteen must attend a national primary school.
-The 2019 amendment extended this to children with moderate-to-severe SEN, requiring placement in a government-funded SPED school.
+The 2019 amendment extended this to children with moderate-to-severe SEN born after 1 January 2012, requiring placement in a government-funded SPED school.
 But the Act guarantees a school place — it does not prescribe which school, and it does not dictate the level of support a mainstream school must provide.

 This gap is where SPED transfer recommendations happen.
 The school is not invoking a legal power to remove your child.
 It is exercising administrative discretion to recommend a different placement.
 These are fundamentally different situations requiring different responses.